NOAH Compendium

 Amounts to be administered and administration route

-For oral administration only.
-When mixed with a concentrate feed, the product was shown to be palatable to horses.
+Oral use.
+When mixed with a concentrate feed, the veterinary medicinal product was shown to be palatable to horses.

 The dosage should be adjusted according to the individual animal’s response, but the following may be taken as a guide: